Guide-de-bonne-pratique-du-brûleur-de-chandelle Coton Corail

 The secrets of ideal combustion.

 Tilt the candle slightly, then light the wooden wick with a lighter or BBQ lighter for a few seconds.
 Wooden wicks take a little longer to ignite because the wood needs to be heated before it catches fire.
-So it may happen that your wick goes out on the first ignition.
-Light it a second time, it's normal, the wood can be capricious.
+So it may happen that your wick goes out on the first lighting.
+Light it a second time, it's normal, the wood can be temperamental.

-Once your wick has cooled, simply remove the excess charred wood from the wick with your fingertips or with a wick-cutting chisel.
-This will allow easy lighting of your candle.
-Indeed, the fire does not take on already burned wood.
+Once your wick has cooled, simply remove the excess charred wood from the wick with your fingertips or with a wick trimmer.
+This will allow for easy lighting of your candle.
+Indeed, fire does not catch on already burned wood.

 PRECAUTIONS TO TAKE

-Trim the wick to 1/4" height before lighting the candle.
-Trim the wick every two to three hours to prevent a high flame from forming.
+Cut the wick to 1/4" height before lighting the candle.
+Trim the wick every two to three hours to prevent a high flame.

-Never leave debris or foreign objects on your spark plug.
+Never leave debris or foreign objects on your candle.

 Keep your candle away from flammable objects.